osunyorg/rennes-search-engine-indexer/README.md

 # Rennes Metropole - Search engine indexer PHP script

-That repository is part of the Rennes Metropole Osuny project.
-It is intended to be included as a submodule dependency on the various Rennes Metropole Osuny Github repositories.
-It provides a mean to trigger Elasticsearch indexation of Osuny contentes through a Github action.
+This repository is part of the Rennes Métropole Osuny project.
+It is intended to be included as a submodule dependency on the various Rennes Métropole Osuny Github repositories.
+It provides a way to trigger Elasticsearch indexing of Osuny content via a Github action.

 ## Project technologies